-- (i) In light of the coronavirus (COVID-19) outbreak, governmental decrees, and the encouragement of the Securities Commission Malaysia, as well as in the best interest of public health and the health and safety of our Board of Directors, employees and shareholders, the Annual General Meeting ("AGM") will be held virtually and online remote voting using the Remote Participation and Voting Facilities ("RPV"). - (ii) Please follow the procedures provided in the Administrative Guide for the 22nd AGM in order to register, participate and vote remotely via the RPV. - (iii) No Members/ Proxies will be physically present at the Broadcast Venue on the day of the 22nd AGM.
+- (i) In the best interest of public health and the health and safety of our Board of Directors, employees and shareholders, the Annual General Meeting ("AGM") will be held virtually and online remote voting using the Remote Participation and Voting Facilities ("RPV"). - (ii) Please follow the procedures provided in the Administrative Guide for the 23rd AGM in order to register, participate and vote remotely via the RPV. - (iii) No Members/ Proxies will be physically present at the Broadcast Venue on the day of the 23rd AGM.